PeterRusznak/hashnode/clbdiyh3e000s08jnd7v7570v.md

 # OpenAI's ChatGPT is beyond amazing.. but it is also quite scary.

-Last week, OpenAI, a leading research institute focused on artificial intelligence technology, announced that it was opening public access to its latest product - an AI Chatbot.
-[ChatGPT](https://chat.openai.com/chat) is a large language model based on the popular GPT-3 model, an AI tool that allows users to engage with it in a conversation-style dialogue and answers any queries posed by users.
+Last week, OpenAI, a leading research institute focused on artificial intelligence technology,  opened public access to its latest product - an AI Chatbot.
+[ChatGPT](https://chat.openai.com/chat) is a large language model based on the popular GPT-3 model, an AI tool that allows users to engage with it in a conversation-style dialogue and answers a large variety of questions asked by its users.

 Quite a few people find it interesting: